Hi! My name is Katie. You can read more about me here, but first, read below to find out what Hungry Runner is all about and how it can help you!

 Running and Exercise

-That said, I do want to take one quick second to point out the importance of strength training as part of a truly healthy and balanced workout routine.
-Women especially need to include weight bearing exercises within their fitness routine in order to maintain bone density and prevent osteoporosis.
+One more side note: Since the majority of you here are women and we’re talking about exercise, I do want to take one quick second to point out the importance of strength training as part of a truly healthy and balanced workout routine.
+Women especially need to include weight bearingexercises in their fitness routine in order to maintain bone density and prevent osteoporosis.
 For the best results, weight bearing exercises should be incorporated into your fitness routine two to three times per week.
 This includes activities such as running, weight lifting, resistance training and bodyweight exercises.

-Also, if you’re new to running, but think you’d like to give it a try, check out my ultimate guide to running for beginners!
+And finally, if you’re new to running and think you’d like to give it a try, check out my ultimate guide to running for beginners!

 Healthy Eating Habits

-Based on my own experience, I recommend focusing on forming a healthy relationship with food, rather than worrying about counting calories or one specific type of diet.
+Based on my own experience, if you’re interested in eating better (for whatever reason), I recommend focusing on forming a healthy relationship with food, rather than worrying about counting calories or one specific type of diet.
 Everybody’s goals are different and nobody’s diet is going to be perfect 100 percent of the time.
-And that’s ok.
-You’re allowed to eat cupcakes and pizza and Pop Tarts sometimes if you want to.
-But if you place your focus on eating nutrient-dense, whole foods for the majority of the time, it will positively affect your entire well-being more than any other factor.
+And that’s OK.
+You’ll be fine if you eat cupcakes and pizza and Pop Tarts sometimes if you want to.
+But along with those lovely treats every now and then, I’ve found that focusing on eating nutrient-dense, whole foods for the majority of the time has positively affected my entire well-being more than any other factor.

-And while there are still a lot of unanswered questions about food and weight loss, there is still basic nutrition.
 Learning basic nutrition, how to read food labels and checking ingredient lists for the packaged foods that I buy are all things that have helped me greatly on my own journey to forming smart, healthy eating habits.
+However, I caution against getting super-meticulous about scouring food labels and calorie counts.

 See Also: Hungry Runner’s Healthy Eating Guidelines.

-When I started Hungry Runner, weight loss was a goal of mine.
+Hungry Runner actually, isn’t about weight loss anymore.
+But as I just mentioned above, when I started Hungry Runner, weight loss was a goal of mine, and so I did talk a lot about it.
 Weight loss is a totally respectable goal, but after nearly five years of experimenting with diets, experimenting with different workouts, struggling with my body image, and also writing and learning about health and fitness (both as a reporter and a personal trainer), my number one piece of advice would be to shift your focus elsewhere.

 Your weight is this futile thing and life is too short to count calories or pass up your favorite dessert.
 If you want to get healthy and fit and feel strong, that’s GREAT!
 But I would highly recommend that you leave the number on the scale out of it.